The amount of time a kenshi spends as a beginner (not yet wearing

 kamae,

-The student will be tested on selected points out of the following:
+The student will be evaluated on selected points out of the following:

 - has sensei approval